Sections of this article

 I worked with fractals in both a fine art context, and the field of music and sound-generation algorithms, and was excited to find such a beautiful 3D fractal as the basis of the watch we’re launching with . . .

-Fractal Emergence (above) is the watch we’ll be launching with, so . . .
+Fractal Emergence (above) will be our launch watch, so . . .

 Don’t miss our launch!

-What is your favorite fractal art and why?
+What is your favourite fractal art and why?
 Tell us in the comments below . . .

 Leave a Reply